datamindedbe/conveyor-samples/README.md

 ### MLOps

-- titanic: use the dataset from [Kaggle](https://www.kaggle.com/c/titanic) to build a ML pipeline that will produce a model to predict survival.
+- titanic: use the dataset from [Kaggle](https://www.kaggle.com/c/titanic) to build an ML pipeline that will produce a model to predict survival.
-- housing: use the dataset from [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) to build a ML pipeline that will produce a model to predict the housing prices.
+- housing: use the dataset from [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) to build an ML pipeline that will produce a model to predict the housing prices.

 ### Various

 - alerting: use native [Apache Airflow](https://github.com/apache/airflow) features to send notifications to Slack.
+- quality_coffee_dbt: an opinionated extension of the coffee_shop_dbt project which adds data quality checks using native [dbt](https://github.com/dbt-labs/dbt-core) features and [soda-core](https://github.com/sodadata/soda-core).